PardhuMadipalli/coding-practice/README.md

 - A tree is an undirected graph which is
   - connected: Every node must be able to reach all other nodes
   - no cycle: A tree should not have a cycle
-- This is can be done using DFS as mentioned in this [Algo Monster Medium article](https://algomonster.medium.com/leetcode-261-graph-valid-tree-f27c212c1db1).
+- The validation can be done using DFS as mentioned in this [Algo Monster Medium article](https://algomonster.medium.com/leetcode-261-graph-valid-tree-f27c212c1db1).

 ## Mathematical concepts